Canon 750D vs Fujifilm X-A10

 It is notable that the 750D has a hotshoe, while the X-A10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 750D and the X-A10 have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the X-A10 have been discontinued, but can regularly be found used on ebay.
 The 750D was replaced by the Canon 800D, while the X-A10 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 750D and X-A10 can be found, respectively, in the Canon 750D Manual (free pdf) or the online Fujifilm X-A10 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Fujifilm X-A10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.